Credit card late payments

 Accumulation of Late Payment Fees

 Besides the evident financial setback, the accumulation of these fees can be particularly daunting for someone who may already be facing financial challenges.
 These fees add to your existing debt, creating a cycle that becomes increasingly difficult to break with each passing month.
-Furthermore, if you continue to miss payments or only pay the minimum amount due, these fees can snowball, resulting in a mountain of debt that becomes increasingly challenging to overcome.
+If you continue to miss payments or only pay the minimum amount due, these fees can snowball, resulting in a mountain of debt that becomes increasingly challenging to overcome.

 Credit Score Impact